firebase/functions-samples/Node/call-vertex-remote-config-server/client/README.md

 This is a basic web app that calls the `callVertexWithRC` function.
-The function uses values stored in Remote Config server templates with the Firebase Admin SDK to change Vertex AI Gemini API parameters on the fly.
+The function uses values stored in Remote Config server templates with the Firebase Admin SDK to dynamically update Vertex AI Gemini API parameters.
 Access is controlled using Firebase App Check.

 - [Read more about Remote Config for servers](https://firebase.google.com/docs/remote-config/server).
 - [Read more about App Check](https://firebase.google.com/docs/app-check).